-- c) Continue professional development throughout their career. - 3) IDPs for the Initial Three-Year Period.
-Appendices A and B serve as guidelines for district supervisors to select appropriate training outlined by this instruction during the first three years.
-The IDP (Form DL-80) should reflect: - a) Mandatory training required during the three-year period as outlined in this instruction. - b) State training requirements. - c) Other developmental training as determined by the CSHO's district supervisor.
-For example: - a.
-Supplemental training at the state and bureau level that includes formal and/or informal mentoring by higher graded personnel and/or CSHOs with specialized experience. - b.
-Participation in various classes of inspections and a variety of industries and worksites. - 4) IDPs Developed after the Three-Year Period. - a) The IDP should follow the guidance outlined in OSHA Instruction PER 05-00-001 (PER 10-1.1) OSHA Training Policy. - b) An IDP helps the CSHO continue to improve their present performance and prepare them for more responsible work in accordance with their potential and interests, and the needs of the OSH Division. - c) At a minimum, each CSHO is required to attend a safety and health related course once every three years.
-Appendices C and D are provided to assist supervisors and CSHOs in preparing IDPs for continuing development. - J. Evaluation.
-An overall evaluation of the training program for OSH Division compliance personnel effectiveness will be conducted by staff from ETTA or through the monitoring process of Federal OSHA. - 1) Established evaluation processes and criteria include: - a) Maintaining accreditation through third party evaluations such as the International Association of Continuing Education and Training (IACET).
+- a.
+Mandatory training required during the three-year period as outlined in this OPN. - b.
+State training requirements. - c.
+Other developmental training as determined by the CSHO's district supervisor.
+For example: - i.
+Supplemental training at the state and bureau level that includes formal and/or informal mentoring by higher graded personnel and/or CSHOs with specialized experience. - ii.
+Participation in various classes of inspections and a variety of industries and worksites.

+4. IDPs Developed after the Three-Year Period.

+- a.
+Mandatory training required after year three as outlined in this OPN. - b.
+The IDP should follow the guidance outlined in OSHA Instruction PER 05-00-001 (PER 10-1.1) OSHA Training Policy. - c.
+An IDP helps the CSHO continue to improve their present performance and prepare them for more responsible work in accordance with their potential and interests, and the needs of the OSH Division.

+J. Evaluation.
+An overall evaluation of the training program for OSH Division compliance personnel effectiveness will be conducted by staff from ETTA or through the monitoring process of federal OSHA.

+1. Established evaluation processes and criteria include: - a.
+Maintaining accreditation through third party evaluations such as the International Association of Continuing Education and Training (IACET).
 OTI and the Directorate of Training and Education have been accredited by IACET since 2002.
-Retaining accreditation requires periodic internal reviews and reaccreditation not less than every five years. - b) Meeting or exceeding federal OSHA's goals for effective management of training for each CSHO's competency at various points in their career. - 2) ETTA distributes course evaluation surveys at the end of each class.
-This information provides valuable feedback from the perspective of the CSHO to determine the perceived value and impact of instruction.
+Retaining accreditation requires periodic internal reviews and reaccreditation not less than every five years. - b.
+Meeting or exceeding federal OSHA's goals for effective management of training for each CSHO's competency at various points in their career.
+2. ETTA will distribute course evaluation surveys at the end of each class.
+This information provides valuable feedback from the perspective of the CSHO to determine the perceived value and impact of OPN.
 It also serves as a basis for proposing changes to course objectives, course content and presentation methods.
+3. Course and training materials are reviewed and updated by the instructor prior to each course to ensure accuracy and currency in the materials be presented.
+The materials are maintained on the OSH One Stop Shop for CSHO review and self-study.
+4. When applicable, a committee will be set up to develop and/or review new material and training content for core courses.
+To ensure course material meets the CSHO's needs, the committee will be made up of experienced OSH staff from compliance, consultation services and ETTA.

-- K. Expiration.
-OPN 64B is cancelled.
+K. Expiration.
+OPN 64D is canceled.
 This OPN is effective on the date of signature.
 It will remain in effect until revised or canceled by the director.

-Signed on Original
+Signed on Orginal